-The conditions of using the Act are:
+The conditions of using the Biosecurity Act are:

-- the Australian Government Department of Agriculture and Water Resources is to be contacted before taking the proposed action to determine the appropriate provisions of the Quarantine Act 1908 that apply - directions to take action under the Act are to be given by a biosecurity officer - actions under the Act should only be taken for vessels currently recognised as at risk of spreading a marine pest of national significance.
+- The Australian Government Department of Agriculture is to be contacted before taking the proposed action to determine the appropriate provisions of the Biosecurity Act that apply. - Directions to take action under the Biosecurity Act are to be given by a biosecurity officer.
+Officers of a state or territory government must be authorised as biosecurity officers under the Biosecurity Act to be able to give directions under the Act. - Actions under the Biosecurity Act should only be taken for vessels currently identified as at risk of spreading a marine pest of national significance.

-Responsibility for directing and approving action under the Act rests with the biosecurity officer, but the actual vessel control and treatment actions are handled by the Operational Pest Control Centre.
-Information that should be provided to the Australian Government Department of Agriculture and Water Resources to help determine appropriate application of the Act includes:
+Responsibility for directing and approving action under the Biosecurity Act rests with the biosecurity officer, but the actual vessel control and treatment actions are handled by the Local or State Control Centre.
+As a matter of policy, the following information should be provided to the Australian Government Department of Agriculture to help determine appropriate application of the Biosecurity Act:

-- the proposed course of action - the location of proposed action - details to identify the vessel involved in the proposed action - contact details of local management agencies that will be managing the vessel control and treatment.
+• the proposed course of action

+- the location of proposed action - details to identify the vessel involved in the proposed action - contact details of local management agencies that will be managing the vessel control and treatment.